Azure/azure-sdk-for-net/sdk/core/Azure.Core.TestFramework/README.md

 ```

 If resources require some time to become eventually consistent and there's a scenario that can be used to detect if asynchronous process completed
 then you can consider implementing `TestEnvironment.IsEnvironmentReadyAsync`.
-Test framework will probe the scenario couple of times before starting tests or
+The Test Framework will probe the scenario couple of times before starting tests or
-fail test run if resources don't become available:
+fail the test run if resources don't become available:

 ``` C#
 public class AppConfigurationTestEnvironment : TestEnvironment